tobice/flux-lumines/README.md

 Lumines implementation using modern JavaScript technologies, including React.js, Flux and Immutable.js

+Check out [this video](https://www.youtube.com/watch?v=C4sE17kK2iM) showing the game play and also some of the neat Flux capabilities.

 [![Screenshot](./img/screenshot.png)](./img/screenshot.png)

 ## Have you ever tried to update the React UI 60 times per second?

-What's making this game special is that it actually renders at 60 fps creating buttery smooth gameplay experience.
-And it's completely written in React! **So what's under the hood?**
+What's making this game special is that it actually renders at 60 fps creating buttery smooth game play experience.
+And it's written completely in React! **So what's under the hood?**

 * The actual graphics is drawn in **SVG**.
 SVG in browsers is probably not as powerful or performant as WebGL but it's way easier to use and it's still strong (offering many cool features